Overview of Newlands School

-We take part in international conferences, along the lines of thinking about the “School of Tomorrow”, in order to examine and explore new ways of learning and teaching which support innovative and knowledge-based economies.
+We take part in international conferences, such as Beaconhouse Group’s ‘School of Tomorrow’ conferences, in order to examine and explore new ways of learning and teaching which support innovative and knowledge-based economies.
 Innovative ideas are always welcomed through a “Big Ideas Box” campaign throughout the school and the best ideas will not only be rewarded with certificates but also financed for their success.

-Our intention is to provide a rich international curriculum that is relevant to the communities in Dubai who will seek a place at the school.
+Our intention is to provide a rich international curriculum that is relevant to all the diverse communities living in Dubai whose children join our school.
 Dubai’s communities value the NCfE for its quality, structure and organisation and – in addition – we find that they want their cultures, histories and narratives to be recognised and honoured.
-The school celebrates this diversity, every day, and will ensure that all children learn about their own background and identity, while growing up in a truly international city.
+The school celebrates this diversity, every day, and ensures that all children learn about their own background and identity, while growing up in a truly international city.